-Wyoming Community Development Authority VII.
-Program Requirements - All Projects
+Wyoming Community Development Authority III.
+Program Requirements - Multifamily

-T. A Representative of the Management Company for all projects must attend Fair Housing training by a nationally-recognized firm as approved by WCDA, prior to the project beginning Lease-up, or provide a Certification showing they have completed the training in the past 3 years.
+- 20. All Project Owners must attend Fair Housing training by a nationally-recognized firm as approved by WCDA, prior to the project applying for an award of funding, or provide a Certification showing they have completed the training in the past 5 years. - 21.
+A Representative of the Management Company for all projects must attend Fair Housing training by a nationally-recognized firm as approved by WCDA, prior to the project beginning Lease-up, or provide a Certification showing they have completed the training in the past 3 years.